upgradingdave/camunda-8-jdbc-connector/README.md

 - Generate custom svg image for this connector and update the template-connector.json
 - Write unit tests
 - Configure password as a SECRET
-- Implement options for Database Pooling?
+- Implement options for connection pooling?
+- Create separate element templates for each type of db?

 ## Build